Advice from out-of-hours helpline was “negligent”

 Martin Spencer QC has represented a boy who will receive significant compensation after tragically being left suffering from cerebral palsy.

-Theo Barclay explains the significance of new Supreme Court decision on contractual penalty clauses
+New Supreme Court decision on contractual penalty clauses

 9 November 2015